aescarias/lotta-dev/src/content/posts/before-you-compile-python.md

 Other common issues include dealing with hidden imports (imports the tool could not detect), bundling C extensions, and depending on multiple files.
 These issues are things you will have to deal with manually and may be a headache if it is your first time using these tools.

 Nuitka tries to compile most of Python into C with the advantage of great performance gains but at the expense of accuracy.
-Nuitka is effectively a different Python interpreter -- it is not perfect and there are [known issues](https://github.com/Nuitka/Nuitka#typical-problems), specifically with some libraries like PyQt.
+Nuitka is effectively a different Python runtime -- it is not perfect and there are [known issues](https://github.com/Nuitka/Nuitka#typical-problems), specifically with some libraries like PyQt.
 It also faces some of the same issues pointed above.

 ## So, what can I do?